 From Fred Brown’s time as director of the Office of Engineering Diversity Programs (EDP), the office has seen a lot of change.
 In 1999, it was renamed and has come to serve not only African American, Hispanic, Native American, Pacific Islander, and Alaskan Native students, but also female students.

 Throughout the past 44 years, the office has supported more than 1,000 students.
-The Fred Brown Jr. Minority Academic Endowment, James Pippin Pre-College Program Endowment, Engineering Diversity Excellence Endowment, and Robert B. Lewis III Engineering Diversity Excellence Endowment provide resources for underrepresented students within the Tickle College of Engineering.
+The Fred Brown Jr. Minority Academic Endowment, James Pippin Pre-College Program Endowment, and the Engineering Diversity Excellence Endowment provide scholarships and success-oriented resources for underrepresented students within the Tickle College of Engineering.
 Additionally, the office continues to expand to support more students from underrepresented populations who are pursuing engineering.
 The office is considered a safe place where students can learn, grow, receive encouragement, and even let out their frustrations from time to time.

-EDP has also made massive strides in maintaining strong corporate relationships, including a partnership with the Tennessee Louis Stokes Alliance for Minority Participation (TLSAMP), which provides students with many opportunities including monthly enrichment to students on subjects involving professionalism and student development.
+EDP has also made strides in maintaining strong corporate relationships.
+Our partnership with the Tennessee Louis Stokes Alliance for Minority Participation (TLSAMP) provides students with many opportunities, including monthly enrichment on subjects involving professionalism and student development.
 The TLSAMP Graduate Development Program also offers post-undergraduate workshops and GRE preparation for students planning to attend graduate school.